noahehall/multicloud/providers/aws/associate-solutions-architect.md

 - bookmark:
   - Exam Prep (With practice material) > module 1
   - Solutions Architect - Knowledge Badge Readiness Path
-    - Configuring and Deploying Amazon VPC with Multiple Subnets > Production–Ready: Multi-Tier Architecture for an Amazon VPC
+    - AWS Network - Monitoring and Troubleshooting > intro
     - skipped courses: video only, no transcript or speed adjust
       - AWS Systems Manager
       - Amazon Route 53 - Amazon Route 53 - Basics
+      - Understanding AWS Networking Gateways
   - LAB: Deep dive: VPC peering > deep dive 2.pdf
 - todos
   - FYI: just by opening a lab marks it as completed, check the completed list and figure out which ones you still need to do